-Delete Row - Use this to delete rows from your InfoWater Tables.
+Delete Row - Use this to delete rows from your InfoWater Pro Tables.

 Zoom to - Right clicking on a single element provides the option to zoom to element in the map and in the Attribute Browser.

-Note - Rows may be inserted, appended and deleted only from the Extended Modeling data, Control Data, Water Quality Data, Pattern & Curve Data, SCADA Settings and Advanced Application Data tables.
+Rows may be inserted, appended, and deleted only from the Extended Modeling data, Control Data, Water Quality Data, Pattern & Curve Data, SCADA Settings, and Advanced Application Data tables.

 Table Record Number - A sequential counter of table records.
 Used for visual reference only.
 Column header shows the scenario data base name.

-ID – InfoWater component identifier used for reference by other InfoWater functions and used for modeling.
-The contents of this field cannot be edited from the Database Editor.
+ID - InfoWater Pro component identifier used for reference by other InfoWater Pro functions and used for modeling.
+The contents of this field cannot be edited from the DB Editor.

 Empty numeric data will display as “0.00” (depending on user-specified decimal precision).
 Empty character data will display as empty data cells.